maxxxxxxxin/TriTan/README.md

 # TriTan
 TriTan: An efficient triple non-negative matrix factorisation method for integrative analysis of single cell multi-omics data

-import TriTan
+pip install TriTan

-See tutorial in PBMC_10K.ipynb
+See tutorials in ./tutorial/